-Harlequins reach 3 to 5 feet and grow up to 4 feet in width.
+Harlequins reach three to five feet and grow up to four feet in width.
 This cultivar does well in Zones 5 to 9 in areas protected from intense full sun.

 The mountain type, H. serrata, is actually a different botanical species with smaller lace cap-style flower heads and smaller leaves that mimic the larger big leaf varieties.

 It does well in Zones 6 to 9, and even in Zone 5 with winter protection.